Graduate Admissions for Experimental Psychology

 Step 2: Recommenders: After filling in the contact information for your three recommenders, you must complete the following steps: (1) check the box stating that you waive your right to see the recommenders letter, and (2) under the “action” subheading, select the second circle (save information and contact recommenders now).

-Step 3: Under “Supplemental Admission Documents” Upload the following information: (1) Unofficial GRE scores (ETS reports official GRE scores to the Graduate School), (2) Personal Statement/Goals, (3) GPA.
-After each required piece is uploaded, a green check mark will appear, and (4) Upload your CV and any other materials that you wish to submit in support of your application.
+Step 3: Under “Supplemental Admission Documents” Upload the following information: (1) Personal Statement, (2) CV/Resume, and (3) Optional 3rd document (such as a writing sample).
 After each required piece is uploaded, a green check mark will appear.
-(Please indicate in your statement which faculty member(s) work you are interested in.)
+(Please indicate in your Personal Statement which faculty member(s) work you are interested in.)

 Step 4: When you have finished filing out the supplemental application hit save.
 PLEASE NOTE THAT ONCE YOU HIT SAVE YOU DO NOT NEED TO DO ANYTHING OTHER THAN LOG OUT OF THE APPLICATION SYSTEM.
 THE COMPUTER WILL AUTOMATICALLY UPLOAD YOUR SUPPLEMENTAL APPLICATION TO YOUR ONLINE PROFILE.